 5. Have Trustworthy Security Software To Protect You

 Remember that any data you store on your computer or online will be always at risk of theft and hacking.
 Because of that, it’s always advisable to be cautious and well-equipped with trustworthy security software.
-Also, when browsing the internet in public, only connect to a secure and encrypted wireless network, and don’t even plan on doing transactions.
+Also, when browsing the internet in public, only connect to a secure and encrypted wireless network, and don’t even plan on doing transactions for Safe Online Transactions.

-These are just a few of the things you need to do to ensure convenient and safe transactions on the web.
+These are just a few of the things you need to do to ensure convenient and Safe Online Transactions on the web.
 Hopefully, you can put them to good use to avoid getting your personal information stolen or leaked.